 Winner: VA Panel

-The other point impacted by the difference between IPS panel and VA panel is black uniformity.
-You need to know, black uniformity refers how great the performance of a TV when displaying the blacks are evenly distributed throughout the screen across the screen.
-This is very useful to display blacks of images on some given points on the screen with the same level of depth.
-As the example, two dark part of images at different area that have the same black level, they should be displayed with the same black level.
-But with poor black uniformity, they will be displayed with different level of blacks.
+The other thing impacted by the difference between an IPS panel and a VA panel is the black uniformity.
+Black uniformity refers to how great the performance of a TV is when displaying the blacks that are evenly distributed throughout the screen and across the screen.
+This is very useful to display blacks of images on the screen with the same level of depth.
+As an example, two dark parts of images at different areas that have the same black level, they should be displayed with the same black level.
+But with poor black uniformity, it will be displayed with a different level of blacks.
 And this will be noticeable especially in a dark room.
-And for this case, TVs with VA panel offers better black uniformity than TVs with IPS panel.
+In this case, TVs with a VA panel offer better black uniformity than TVs with an IPS panel.